Did

 campaigns never occurred -- archeologists have uncovered ash layers and

-signs of destruction at the relevant time at only one of the many
+other signs of destruction at the relevant time at only one of the many

 battlegrounds mentioned in the Bible.